jefflau/react-redaxe/README.md

 ```

 ## API
-* connect - Takes an object which maps any data, whether they are handlers or state to your props.
+* connect - Takes mapToStateToProps function that maps any data, whether they are handlers or state to your props.
 It then returns a component with the new connected component

 ## Example